tiniacoleyba/trainSQL/README.md

 ## Solved
 - Basic select.
+- Basic join.
-- Working on: Basic join.
+- Working on: aggregation.
 - To do: advanced select.
-- To do: aggregation.
 - To do: advanced join.
 - To do: alternative queries.